seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-13.md

 who have fully understood and comprehended the true meaning of concepts like 'house', 'mansion' and 'palace', the sandcastles of adults appear no better than the playthings of little children.
-We have to grant it, therefore, that Tathāgatas, or Such-like Ones, cannot help making use of concepts in worldly usage.
+We have to grant it, therefore, that *tathāgatas*, or Such-like Ones, cannot help making use of concepts in worldly usage.

 As a matter of fact, once a certain deity even raised the question whether the